 Although you can trace the course’s roots back to 1925, TPC Harding Park looks and plays nothing like that original Willie Watson and Sam Whiting design.
 That’s because the municipal layout benefited from a $16 million renovation that took place between 2002 and 2003 and included the complete redesign of the course.
 With the conclusion of that work, TPC Harding Park was positioned to host a sequence of major golf events, beginning with the WGC-American Express Championship in 2005, the Presidents Cup in 2009, the WGC Match Play event in 2015, and—most recently—the 2020 PGA Championship won by Collin Morikawa.

 For extra golf, visitors can also play the Fleming 9—a par-30 course situated inside the routing of the 18-hole championship course.
-With six par threes and three par fours, TPC Harding Park’s 9-holer is a steal with a year-round rate of just $18. – tpc.com/hardingpark
+With six par threes and three par fours, TPC Harding Park’s 9-holer is a steal for just $37. – tpc.com/hardingpark

 TPC Tampa Bay (Lutz, Fla.)